boldt/drupal7-module-helloworld/README.md

 ```

 Open *Modules* in Drupal 7 and activate the "Hello World" module.
-Afterwards, you find a *Hello World* entry in the navigation-
+Afterwards, you find a *Hello World* entry in the navigation.